aljedaxi/zettel/pages/cynefin.md

 ### an ordered system is one in which one can draw lines between cause and effect
 ### thereby, if a solution worked in the past, you know it'll work in the future
 ### a best practice should be understood relative to a pattern
-### the difference between clear and complicated is the ability to see
+### the difference between clear and complicated is the ability to find the best practice
 ## disorder is when you don't know what domain you're in, and you act in accordance with whatever domain speaks most to you
 ## 5. Nobody’s done this before.                    -> complex
 4. Someone’s done this, but not in this context. -> complex